 Figure 1.
 A map of the British Isles.
-The large dashed region represents the area that was coarse grained in the calculation of the timescale.
+The large dashed region represents the area that was coarse-grained in the calculation of the timescale.
 The smaller boxes represent averaging domains for specific regions of the British Isles.
-The solid box represents the west Scottish coast, the solid bold box represents south-west England and south Wales, the dashed box is the North Sea region and the bold dashed box is south-east England.
-The symbols represent the location of radiosonde stations, the plus is Camborne, the cross is Castor Bay, the circle is Herstmonceux and the diamond is Albemarle.
+The solid box represents the west Scottish coast, the solid bold box represents southwest England and south Wales, the dashed box is the North Sea region and the bold dashed box is southeast England.
+The symbols represent the location of radiosonde stations: Camborne (+), Castor Bay (×), Herstmonceux (•) and Albemarle ( $\diamond$ ).